 FOR APPOINTMENTS PLEASE CALL: (02) 6862 2511

 Ochre Health took over the running of Clarinda Street Medical Centre on Monday 3rd November 2014.
 The practice has been in operation at the current premises for more then 50 yrs.
 The doctors provide primary healthcare for a wide range of medical problems including general practice consultations, minor surgery (skin cancers etc.), sports injuries, obstetric, WorkCover, diabetic, pre anaesthetic checks, pre employment medicals, counselling & mental health.
-Our nursing team of five are available for immunisations, vaccinations, BP monitoring, INR monitoring, ECG’s, health assessments & diabetes management, all supervised by the doctors.
+Our nursing team are available for immunisations, vaccinations, BP monitoring, INR monitoring, ECG’s, health assessments & diabetes management, all supervised by the doctors.

 Hours of operation